Manoj16ds/Ambulance-System/README.md

 # 🚑 AmbulanceSystem

 A functional **Ambulance Assistance System** that combines **patient pulse monitoring** with **RFID-based traffic signal control** to ensure faster emergency response.
-The system updates real-time pulse data to a server, turns traffic lights green when an ambulance approaches, and triggers a buzzer alert upon hospital arrival.
+The system updates real-time pulse data to a server, turns traffic lights green when an ambulance approaches and triggers a buzzer alert upon hospital arrival.